-- TruSEO Score: If you’re using the Yoast plugin for SEO, you can analyze the TruSEO score of your posts and pages in Google Analytics.
+- TruSEO Score: If you’re using the All in One SEO plugin, you can analyze the TruSEO score of your posts and pages in Google Analytics.

 - Logged In: You can track whether your site visitors are logged-in users or not.

 - User ID: You can get detailed insights on the behavior of individual logged-in users of a membership site by setting User ID as a custom dimension.

 To learn more about custom dimensions and how to set them up, read the beginners guide to custom dimensions in Google Analytics.